Understanding the Differences Between Pipe Relining and Pipe Replacement

 - A technician cleans the pipeline using high-pressure water jetting or mechanical cleaning.

-- The liner cures to form a brand new inner lining within the pipeline that’s as strong as a brand new one.
+- The liner gets cured, creating a new inner lining in the old pipeline that’s as long-lasting as the new one.

-- Time-efficient – It typically takes about 2 to 3 hours to complete the entire procedure compared to excavating many days using traditional pipe replacement techniques.
+- Time-efficient – It usually takes between 2 and 3 hours to complete the whole process, as opposed to digging for many days using traditional pipe replacement techniques.

-- Cost-effective because there is no excavation or removal needed in the pipe relining process, it can save almost half of the amount you be paying for conventional repairs.
+- Cost-effective because there is no excavation or removal needed in the pipe relining process It can save you nearly 50% of the cost you’d spend on traditional repairs.

-- Not recommended for extremely damaged pipes.
-If you have significant damage such as cracks, collapses or joints that are not aligned correctly in your sewer line then pipe relining is not a possibility.
+- Not suitable for the most damaged pipes.
+If you have significant damage such as cracks, collapses, or misaligned joints in your sewer line, then pipe relining could not be possible.

 Pipe replacement involves digging up portions of the yard/sidewalk/driveway where underground pipes are located.
-The areas may contain damaged pipes, or highly damaged ones caused by age or neglect.
+The areas may contain collapsed pipes or extremely corroded ones either from the effects of time or neglect.

-- The old pipeline is detached and dug out, creating a lot of debris that needs to be disposed of.
+- The pipeline was ripped off and dug out, creating a lot of debris which needs to be removed.

-- Suitable for severely damaged pipes If you have to replace pipes that are experiencing significant corrosion or damage, pipe replacement is the most effective option.
+- Ideal for pipes that have been severely damaged - When you need to replace pipes that are experiencing severe corrosion or damage, pipe replacement is the most effective option.

-- Long-lasting – The latest pipeline, which is replaced by pipe has a long life (75 up to 100 years) making it an ideal alternative for homeowners seeking an option that is long-lasting.
+- Longer life span – The new pipeline, which is replaced by pipe has a long life (75 up to 100 years) which makes it a great alternative for homeowners seeking an option that is long-lasting.

 Cons of Pipe Replacement